hoya012/pytorch-densenet/README.md

 ## Usage
 You only run `DenseNet-BC-CIFAR10.ipynb`.

-Or You can use Google Colab for free!!
+Or you can use Google Colab for free!!
 This is [colab link](https://colab.research.google.com/drive/1cIOnl5Y3LLK1KrpySokVYJmYLVrkrrW7)

 For training, testing, i used `CIFAR-10` Dataset.